Our Technology

 Screening with science.

-When a transfer doesn’t succeed, it’s tempting to ask: “Why did this happen?” or “Is there something I should have done differently?”
-But it’s simply not the parents’ fault.
-We know from studying pregnancy loss, that at least 85% of pregnancy loss is caused by the genetics of the embryo itself.
+When a transfer doesn’t succeed, it’s natural to wonder, “Why did this happen?” or “Could I have done something differently?”
+But the truth is, it’s not the parents’ fault.
+We know from studying pregnancy loss, that at least 85% of pregnancy losses are due to the genetics of the embryo itself.
 3

 The Juniper Test